MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Reports/Get-MgReportSkypeForBusinessParticipantActivityMinuteCount.md

 Get usage trends on the length in minutes and type of conference sessions that users from your organization participated in.
 Types of conference sessions include audio/video.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaReportSkypeForBusinessParticipantActivityMinuteCount](/powershell/module/Microsoft.Graph.Beta.Reports/Get-MgBetaReportSkypeForBusinessParticipantActivityMinuteCount?view=graph-powershell-beta)

 ## SYNTAX

 ### Get (Default)